 Back at Treflach Farm

-Permaculture gives you a framework to understand the much more complex patterns and process we see in nature and society.
-Permaculture is essentially an introduction to systems thinking and pattern language. it is based on observation and experience and requires no prior knowledge.
+Permaculture gives you a framework to understand the much more complex patterns and processes we see in nature and society.
+Permaculture is essentially an introduction to systems thinking and pattern language.
+It is based on observation and experience and requires no prior knowledge.

 * Principles of natural systems